joachimasare/Enlight-Chrome-Web-Extension---Website-Accessiblity-using-Multimodal-LLMs/README.md

 ## Verifying Captured Images

-1. **Initiate the Capture Process**: Click on the extension's icon in the Chrome toolbar to begin capturing the webpage, it popup a start button that pressing 'Enter' or cliking on it starts the process by automatically scrolling through the webpage and taking snapshots to be processed.
+1. **Initiate the Capture Process**: Click on the extension's icon in the Chrome toolbar to begin capturing the webpage.
+This pops up a 'Start' button that can be accessed via the tab key or by clicking on it.
+The extension now automatically scrolls through the webppage to take snapshots of the entire page to be processed by the multimodal LLM.

 2. **Access the Extension's 'service worker' to view the image logs taken**:
    - Navigate to `chrome://extensions/` in your Chrome browser.